 One story can be evaluated multiple times as and when needed.
-If the story is estimated at a higher estimate then it needs to be split in to multiple smaller stories and then each of those stories are estimated using planning poker.
+If the story is estimated at a higher estimate then it needs to be split into multiple smaller stories and then each of those stories are estimated using planning poker.

-When all the members of the development team of a scrum team are co-located at one office place, it is always recommended to use physical planning poker cards for estimation.
+When all the members of the development team of a Scrum team are co-located at one office place, it is always recommended to use physical planning poker cards for estimation.
 Typically team members sits around a table while playing the planning poker.

 Physical planning poker card deck contain some special planning poker cards as below:

-But today’s scrum teams are highly distributed.
+But today’s Scrum teams are highly distributed.
 There are many advantages of onshore-offshore model for a typical software development project.
-In case of distributed scrum teams, there are obvious challenges in using physical poker cards unless all the team members are in a video conference.
+In case of distributed Scrum teams, there are obvious challenges in using physical poker cards unless all the team members are in a video conference.
 To overcome these challenges, there are many free and paid online planning poker tools available in the market.
 Each of these tools have their own advantages and drawbacks or pros and cons.
 Following are some of the widely used online planning poker tools:

 Scrum Poker for Jira app